St. Anne is a lively parish that provides various ways for its parish members to be active participants of the faith. As Pope St. John Paul II wrote:

 The purpose of the Ladies' Auxiliary is faith, friendship, and service.
 The Ladies' Auxiliary provides the opportunity for wives, mothers, daughters, granddaughters, sisters, and widows of Knights of Columbus members to come together in fellowship with the primary goal of providing assistance to the St. Anne Knights of Columbus council.
 We also assist St. Anne and its community and provide help to charitable organizations within the community of Gilbert.

 Lamb of God

 Magis (pronounced Mah-Jis) in Latin means “more.”
-In some contexts it can mean “the even more” - the furthest frontier.
+In some contexts, it can mean “the even more” - the furthest frontier.
 The goal of Magis Women is to offer resources that will lead individuals to their more by fully embracing the person God created them to be and the beautiful life He has in store for them.
-For more information, please visit www.magiscenter.com, contact Marcy Peterson, and visit our group on The City.
+For more information, please visit www.magiscenter.com, contact Marcy Peterson.

 A welcoming ministry for anyone who, for various reasons, has drifted away from the sacraments and the full practice of the faith.
 Because of our baptism, we are members of one family.
 Come take another look at the church of your childhood.
 We'll never judge or condemn.
 Let's walk together in good times and in bad, through laughter and through tears!

 For more information, please contact Aurora Sarmiento at (480) 507-4433, or by email.

 Sons of St. Joseph

 A fellowship group intended for men to learn together about the calling of masculinity and spiritually that each man possesses.
 Each gathering typically includes prayer, song, Bible study, and sharing our personal journey.